SolaceProducts/solace-jms-spring-boot/README.md

 As stated this project provides a Spring Boot Auto-Configuration implementation and a Spring Boot Starter pom for the Solace JMS API.
 The goal of this project is to make it easier to use Solace JMS within Spring.

 The artifacts are published to Maven Central so it should be familiar and intuitive to use this project in your applications.
-Currently this project is still experimental and as such you may find that many Solace JMS properties are not yet supported.

 ## Using Auto-Configuration in your App